 The Animal Planet series Too Cute follows various litters of kittens and puppies through the early stages of their lives.
 In the larger litters, only a couple are actually named and focused upon; the others' names simply aren't mentioned.

-In the RPG of The Dresden Files, the section on creating NPC's references this, sparking a margin discussion between Dresden and Billy.
+The section on creating NPC's references this, sparking a margin discussion between Dresden and Billy.
 Dresden comments that the random people do, in fact, have a name, to which Billy asks why Harry never writes them down in his case files.
 Dresden answers that he usually doesn't have time to ask, on account of many of them trying to kill him at the time.

 This is a common trope for theatre in general, where typically a character is only named if they're important to the plot, or if their name is spoken at some point.